 At a General Meeting to take place before the end of September of each year the Council of Governors shall receive and consider the Trust’s annual accounts, any report of the auditor on them and the Trust’s annual report.

-A Governor elected to the Council of Governors by the Public Constituency, or the Patient Constituency may not vote at a meeting of the Council of Governors unless within the previous 12 months he has made a declaration in the form specified at paragraph 9.22.8 stating the constituency of which he is a Member and that he is not prevented from being a Member of the Council of Governors by paragraph 7 of Schedule 7 to the 2006 Act, or otherwise under this Constitution.
+A Governor elected to the Council of Governors by the Public Constituency, or the Patients' Constituency may not vote at a meeting of the Council of Governors unless within the previous 12 months he has made a declaration in the form specified at paragraph 9.22.8 stating the constituency of which he is a Member and that he is not prevented from being a Member of the Council of Governors by paragraph 7 of Schedule 7 to the 2006 Act, or otherwise under this Constitution.

 The form referred to in paragraph 9.22.7 above shall be as referred to in the relevant section of Annex 5 or as may be otherwise determined by the Trust from time to time.

-No proceedings of the Council of Governors shall be invalidated by any vacancy in its membership or any defect in the appointment or election of any Governor.

 Committees and Sub-Committees

 The Council of Governors may appoint committees consisting of its members to assist it in carrying out its functions.
 A committee appointed under this paragraph may appoint a sub-committee.
 So far as reasonably practicable the membership composition of such committees or sub-committees shall reflect the relative numerical proportions which Governors bear to one another on the Council of Governors.
+For the avoidance of doubt the Council of Governors may not delegate any of its powers or functions to a committee.

-Committees or sub-committees appointed under paragraph 9.23.1 may call upon outside advisors to help them in their tasks.
+Committees or sub-committees appointed under paragraph 9.23.1 may request the Board of Directors to provider outside advisors to help them in their tasks.

 Conflicts of interest of Governors